 - Pavement Data

 - Sample Adequacy

-It is recommended that process reviews be conducted on these high priority areas on a 3-year cycle unless a schedule for improvement or change has been developed and is being implemented or if any major deficiencies are identified that need timely resolution.
+It is recommended that process reviews be conducted on these high priority areas as HPMS Program Activity Assessment scores warrant unless a schedule for improvement or change has been developed and is being implemented, or if any major deficiencies are identified that need timely resolution.
 An initial review may be necessary to establish a base line for these activities, which later can be addressed individually or scheduled over several years.
-These reviews should not focus on just the comments provided by Headquarters which is a separate activity frequently requiring more immediate discussion, resolution, response, or resubmittal of data.
+These reviews should not focus on just the comments provided by Headquarters, which is a separate activity frequently requiring more immediate discussion, resolution, response or resubmittal of data.

-The Division Office is responsible for providing an annual certification and supplementary information on their annual review which should be officially transmitted to Headquarters (HPInfoMail electronic mailbox) by December 15th of each year.
-This information shall consist of the above discussed three areas: Status Report and Certification, HPMS Program Activity Assessment, and documentation and discussion of review activities completed during the past year.
+The Division Office is responsible for providing an annual certification and supplementary information on its annual review, which should be officially transmitted to Headquarters (HPInfoMail electronic mailbox at a minimum) by December 15 of each year.
+This information shall consist of the above discussed three areas: Status Report and Certification HPMS Program Activity Assessment, and documentation and discussion of review activities completed during the past year.

-Data, review comments, and identification of issues are readily available to the Division and State even before Headquarters current year review comments are transmitted.
-This information includes past Headquarters review comments, State's submittal comments, validation summary reports from the HPMS software, HPMS website tables and reports, Division knowledge of the State's HPMS and data programs, and frequent SPR work program progress and performance reports.
+Data, review comments, and identification of issues should be readily available to the Division and State even before Headquarters current year review comments are transmitted.
+This information includes past Headquarters review comments, the State's submittal comments, validation summary reports from the HPMS software, HPMS website tables and reports, Division knowledge of the State's HPMS and data programs, and frequent SPR work program progress and performance reports.